 The Sunshine Cinema has exceptional presentation and amenities including stadium seating, Dolby Digital Surround EX sound and gourmet concessions.
 The theatre also offers attractions such as a Japanese rock garden and a viewing bridge that offers breathtaking city views from the third story spectacular glass annex.”

 Be sure to see their schedule of independent films.
 It will definitely be an unforgettable experience, specially after learning about it’s history, right?

 Enjoy your night out in this cinema in the East Village!

-Lastly, if you want to enjoy and explore the neighborhood, you have go for dinner at the Filipino restaurant, Maharlika, or the Jamaican-inspired, Miss Lily’s Café.
+Lastly, if you want to enjoy and explore the neighborhood, you have go to the Jamaican-inspired, Miss Lily’s Café.
+You might want to have dinner at Avant Garden, a fine dining Vegan restaurant.
 Do you have a sweet tooth?
-Well, Ray’s Candy Store is opened 24 hours and they serve the best fried oreos!
+Well, Ray’s Candy Store is opened 24 hours and they serve the best fried Oreos!

 For the night owls, you can see what’s going on at Piano’s.
 And for the culture crowd, Nuyorican Poet Café is our top local pick!
-Be sure to ask for Raul when going there, and mention Fernanda, our Founder, to him!
+Be sure to ask for Raul when going there, and mention Fernanda Paronetto, our Founder, to him!

 Unfortunately, our friends at Untapped Cities posted an update about Sunshine Cinema and informed that it’s slated to demolition.

-We have to say, we are devastated to loose, yet another independent cinema in New York City.
+We are devastated to loose, yet another independent cinema in New York City.

 Photo Credit: Courtesy of Landmark Theaters

 *Last Update on Feb/2020.*